MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 ```
 **You can also load the token using Environment Variables:**

 Another method to load the token is by setting your Enola API token as an Environment Variable.
-This method offers more flexibility but it requires more complex configurations, depending on your operating system.
+This method (recommended for advanced users) offers more flexibility but requires more complex configurations, depending on your operating system.
 For convenience, the method for loading the token from a `.env` file will be covered instead in this guide.